ava-labs/avalanche-docs/docs/subnets/README.md

 few languages for writing Ethereum smart contracts are unfamiliar to most programmers.

-Avalanche VMs (AVMs) make it easy to define a blockchain-based decentralized application.
+Avalanche Virtual Machines make it easy to define a blockchain-based decentralized application.
 Rather than new, limited languages like Solidity, developers can write VMs in Go (other languages will be supported in the future).